-Well painting of course.
+Painting of course.
 No surprises there.
 You can see that in the way my art is created.
-I hope!

-So get the cheapest paints you can find and a sketch book of sorts and just have fun.
+If you would love to try this for yourself, go get the cheapest paints you can find and a sketch book of sorts, and just have fun.
 Embrace your inner child.
 Don't try and make anything look good.
 Remember what it was like in kindy or how your children would paint?

 Hula hoop - I spend half my childhood hula hooping and I have decided that no home is complete without a hula hoop.
 What can you do that's similar?
 Make an obstacle course in your back yard maybe?

 Get dancing!
 Turning the music up and dancing as I cook dinner or having a proper dance party with a friend or two is the best.